 What are the top 6 common myths about Asian countries?

-Thinking about studying abroad in Asia, but don’t know which country you should go for?
-Maybe some countries, like Thailand or China, immediately bring certain images to your mind.
-Others, like Taiwan or Korea might be more of a vaguely blank spot on your mental map of the world.
+Do you want to study abroad in Asia but aren’t sure which country to go to?
+Maybe some countries, like Thailand or China, immediately bring specific images to your mind.
+Others, like Taiwan or Korea, might be more of a vaguely blank spot on your mental map of the world.
 Chances are, you have probably heard a couple of stories about them.
 But how much truth is actually in these stories?

 Let’s have a look at some of the most common myths about our study destinations:

 Bali – probably one of the most Instagrammed places of the last years.
 I’m sure you have seen loads of pretty beach photos, temples, beautifully styled cafes… Bali has become such a well-known place by itself that many people think it is actually a country.
 So let’s get this one right out of the way: Bali is not a country, it is one of around 17.000 islands in Indonesia.
 Rookie mistake!

 Back to every traveler’s favorite source of information, Instagram: Bali has made a name for itself as a fantastic destination for anyone interested in yoga, veganism and all kinds of spirituality (think Eat, Pray, Love).
 This is why it’s often assumed that Buddhism is the main religion in Bali.
 Not true!
 Balinese Hinduism is the most practiced religion on the island, while the rest of Indonesia, is predominantly Muslim.
 In fact, Indonesia has the largest Muslim population in the world.
 Interesting, right?